The Alexandrian

 Frostbane - 4ek

 The Frozen Damned.
-Frostbane are powerful undead created from corpses which have been frozen for at least a century (usually within icy glaciers, although there are tales of reaping fields upon the Plane of Ice which are maintained and harvested by ancient liches patient enough to mortal lifetimes for their schemes to unfold).
+Frostbane are powerful undead created from corpses which have been frozen for at least a century (usually within icy glaciers, although there are tales of reaping fields upon the Plane of Ice which are maintained and harvested by ancient liches immune to mortal lifetimes and patient enough for their schemes to unfold).

 Ice & Fire.
 Their existence is born from paradox and their mockery of life sustained through an antithetical balance of elemental forces, for the necromancer kindles within their frozen breast a magical flame.
 This flame slowly consumes their dead flesh, but does not affect the ice which was their death and tomb.
 Thus heat and frost are maintained in an eternal, impossible tension.